Casualty series 40

-The fortieth series of the British medical drama television series Casualty commenced airing in the United Kingdom on BBC One on 2 August 2025.
+The fortieth series of the British medical drama television series Casualty commenced airing in the United Kingdom on BBC One on 2 August 2025 and concluded on 18 April 2026.
 The series focuses on the professional and personal lives of medical and ancillary staff at the emergency department (ED) of the fictional Holby City Hospital.
 Roxanne Harvey serves as executive producer, while Liza Mellody continued as series producer.
-Series 40 is expected be the last prior to a new production contract coming into force, and the final to be set in the fictional location of Holby.
-The series concludes the mini-series Supply and Demand.
+The series contains the second-half of the mini-series Supply and Demand and concludes with Learning Curve.

 Production

 Series 40 is primarily filmed at Roath Lock Studios, located in Cardiff, where the serial has been produced since 2011.

 The series airs on BBC One.
-Series 40 will be the final series under BBC Studios' current production contract; production companies were invited to tender for three subsequent years in May 2025.

-BBC Studios is expected to bid to continue as the production company, and Roath Lock Studios will remain as the production base for Casualty.
-The series' fictional setting, however, will move from Holby for the first time, to a hospital in Wales.
-Actor William Beck who plays Dylan Keogh addressed the change stating "Those parameters we have been given to fulfil are really exciting and I think unprecedented.
-What we will have on the other side of it is a huge opportunity".

 The series begins with the fifth episode of the mini-series Supply and Demand, following which the show went on its regular autumn break.

-On 3 October 2025, the next mini-series titled Learning Curve was announced and will introduce two new junior doctors to the cast.
-The series will return on 10 January 2026.
+On 3 October 2025, the next mini-series titled Learning Curve, consisting of twelve episodes was announced, introducing two new resident doctors to the cast.
+The series returned on 10 January 2026.

 Cast

 The fortieth series of Casualty features a cast of characters working for the NHS within the emergency department of Holby City Hospital and the Holby Ambulance Service.
 Sixteen main characters returned from the previous series.

 William Beck appears as Dylan Keogh, a consultant in emergency medicine with Di Botcher portraying Jan Jenning, the operational duty manager at Holby Ambulance Service.
-Anna Chell stars as staff nurse and midwife Jodie Whyte with Milo Clarke playing paramedic Theodore "Teddy" Gowan.
+Anna Chell stars as staff nurse and midwife Jodie Whyte with Milo Clarke playing paramedic Teddy Gowan.
 Sammy T. Dobson continues as junior doctor Nicole Piper with Melanie Hill portraying clinical nurse manager Siobhan McKenzie.
 Elinor Lawless stars as consultant Stevie Nash with Kirsty Mitchell portraying Faith Cadogan, an advanced clinical practitioner (ACP).
 Neet Mohan appears as Rash Masum, a clinical fellow whilst Adesuwa Oni and Sarah Seggari continue as staff nurses Ngozi Okoye and Rida Amaan.
 Olly Rix stars as clinical lead Flynn Byron with Michael Stevenson and Charles Venn as paramedics Iain Dean and Jacob Masters respectively.
 Barney Walsh plays staff nurse Cameron Mickelthwaite with Naomi Wakszlak as trainee paramedic Indie Jankowski.

 Supply and Demand concludes with a cliffhanger, where the team attempt to save the life of Ngozi following her relapse into alcoholism.
+Although the character survived, her relapse led to her departure in the second episode of Learning Curve.

+Aron Julius and Jasmine Bayes join the cast from episode 9, the start of Learning Curve as resident doctors Matty Linlaker and Kim Chang.
+Bayes left the show in the series finale after her character Kim, who had been battling Anorexia nervosa, died on-screen.